AdaCore/gnatstudio/docs/users_guide/extending.rst

-type that string in any textual entry in GPS (usually a source editor, but also entry fields anywhere, such as in a file selector) and press the special activation key (by default :kbd:`Ctrl-o`, but controlled by a preference), GPS replaces the string by the text you've associated with it.
+type that string in any textual entry in GPS (usually a source editor, but also entry fields anywhere, such as in a file selector) and press the special activation key (by default :kbd:`Ctrl-o`, but controlled by a preference), GPS replaces the string by the text you have associated with it.

 Alias names can contain any character except newline but must start with a letter.
 GPS looks backward to the start of the word before the current